 When closing a bank account with PNC, be sure to get a written confirmation for your records.

-Close a Citibank account
+How to close a Citibank account

 If you’re interested in closing a bank account with Citibank, there are a few ways to do this.
 Here’s how to close a bank account with Citibank: